TraderStatus.com __________ Tax Planning, Review and Preparation

 What's needed to get started for tax planning ...review ...tax prep and your M2M election:

-• A prepaid nonrefundable retainer fee of $600.00
+• A prepaid nonrefundable retainer fee of $700.00

 • If you have a LLC, corporation or partnership there may be an additional retainer needed.

-• A photocopy or PDF file of your complete prior year's Federal Form 1040, schedules & attachments (excluding any lengthy attachments/listings of "Sch.
+• A photocopy or PDF of your complete prior year's Federal Form 1040, schedules & attachments (excluding any lengthy attachments/listings of "Sch.
 D trades" or "Form 4797 trades").

 • An e-mailed listing of your current year's trading activity (preferably a downloaded listing from your broker or in an Excel spreadsheet format) or a mailed hardcopy of broker supplied trading activity.
-Click here for Schedule D / Form 4797 software that may be helpful in analyzing and summarizing your trades.
+Click here for Schedule D / form 8949 / Form 4797 software that may be helpful in analyzing and summarizing your trades.

 • Your brokers' form 1099-Bs, which you've reconciled to the current year's trading activity.

-• If mark-to-market has been elected, your December 2006 and December 2007 M2M calculations.
+• If mark-to-market has been elected, your December 2013 and December 2014 M2M calculations.

-All your other year 2007 tax paperwork, such as:
+All your other year 2014 tax paperwork, such as:

 • 1099's (dividends, interest, sales, miscellaneous income)